Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

 You can then take it one step further and create this type of audience around people who almost converted.
 Maybe they started filling out your lead gen form, or they were on the checkout page, but didn’t buy.

-The goal here is to fire off a BlitzKrieg for a short period of time to see if you can reduce the “time to convert” from when visitors first become part of your retargeting audience.
+You can fire off a BlitzKrieg for a short period to see if your “time to convert” drops when visitors are added to your retargeting audience.